Vistors:

 Our proposed dataset aims to cover various scenarios, and try to collect and simulate the data in the real-world coding transmission scenes, which makes the evaluation of image coding schemes more closer to the actual application.

-Considering the various content elements, we combine different environmental conditions (scene type, texture, view, etc) and captured conditions (resolution, quality, illumination, etc) in the collection process.
+Considering the various content elements, we combine different environmental conditions (scene type, texture, view, etc) and captured conditions (resolution, illumination, lens, shadow, etc) in the collection process.

 Figure 2.
 Illustration of the image dataset in USTC-TD 2022.